calyxir/calyx/docs/running-calyx/interfacing.md

 # Interfacing with Calyx Programs

-In order to run RTL designs created from Calyx programs, toplevel `reset` and `go` signals must be interfaced with correctly.
+In order to run RTL designs created from Calyx programs, toplevel `reset`, `go`, and `done` signals must be interfaced with correctly.
+Interfacing with RTL designs in this way becomes relevant when writing harnesses/testbenches to execute programs created with Calyx.

 Namely:
 1. The `reset` signal must be asserted then deasserted, to initialize the state inside